 Practice in a Training Session

 Negotiation skills training and coaching can be great ways to learn and practice new techniques.
-Whether delivered in a group session with coworkers or in an online environment that leverages rich case studies and group discussion, negotiation skills trainings provide eye-opening insights for what to do and what not to do when negotiating a contract, sale, or complex business deal such as a merger.
+Whether delivered in a group session with coworkers or in an online environment that leverages rich case studies and group discussion, trainings provide eye-opening insights for what to do and what not to do when negotiating a contract, sale, or complex business deal such as a merger.
 On top of getting some practice, there’s always something new to be learned—even if you’ve had training in the past.

 Like other worthwhile skills, negotiation is one that requires regular practice.
 When you keep your skills sharp using some of the techniques mentioned above, you’ll be prepared to negotiate and win people over when the stakes are high.